Every Time Meghan Markle Has Broken Royal Protocol

 Dominic Lipinski/PA Wire

 Royal women are supposed to sit with their legs and knees together, crossed at the ankle, again to preserve their modesty (especially if they are wearing an appropriate dress or skirt).
-Meghan has not always followed this tradition.
-At the 2018 Invictus Games opening ceremony in Sydney, she sat with her legs crossed at the knee.
+Meghan has not always followed this tradition, nor have Diana and Kate.
+At the 2018 Invictus Games opening ceremony in Sydney, the duchess sat with her legs crossed at the knee.

 Dominic Lipinski/PA Wire